apache/mesos/docs/containerizer-internals.md

 ###### Linux launcher

-* Creates a “freezer” cgroup for the container.
+* Creates a "freezer" cgroup for the container.
-* Creates posix “pipe” to enable communication between host (parent process) and container process.
+* Creates posix "pipe" to enable communication between host (parent process) and container process.
 * Spawn child process (container process) using `clone` system call.
 * Moves the new container process to the freezer hierarchy.
-* Signals the child process to continue (exec’ing) by writing a character to the write end of the pipe in the parent process.
+* Signals the child process to continue (exec'ing) by writing a character to the write end of the pipe in the parent process.

 ###### Posix launcher (TBD)